yubowenok/visflow/docs/src/node/attribute-filter.md

 ## Options

 ### Filter Type
-The filter type used.
+Configures the filter type used.
 See [filter types](#filter-types).

 ### Column
-The column on which filtering is applied.
+Configures the column on which filtering is applied.

 ### Mode (Pattern Filter)
-Mode defines how attribute values are matched against patterns.
+Configures the filter mode that defines how attribute values are matched against patterns.

 | Mode | Filtering Condition |
 |:---:| --- |